dalbay/Node.js-Tutorials/README.md

 		console.log('Listening to requests on port 8000');
 	});
 ```
 Run the node application; We can get to this URL on port 8000 on our computer
 ##### Output:
-PS C:\Users\aygun\OneDrive\Documents\Udemy\The Complete Bootcamp2019\complete-node-bootcamp-master\complete-node-bootcamp-master\1-node-farm\starter> node index.js
+> node index.js
 Listening to requests on port 8000
 ![NodeJS Server display](/images/nodeServer.png)